Thieves raiding rail cargo containers in Los Angeles

 LOS ANGELES (AP) — Thieves have been raiding cargo containers aboard trains nearing downtown Los Angeles for months, leaving the tracks blanketed with discarded packages.

-CBSLA reported Thursday that the sea of debris left behind included items that the thieves apparently didn’t think were valuable enough to take.
+CBSLA reported Thursday that the sea of debris left behind included COVID-19 test kids and other items the thieves apparently didn’t think were valuable enough to take.

 The scene was the same in November, when NBC4 showed thousands of boxes discarded along tracks lined with homeless encampments northeast of downtown in the Lincoln Park area.